hoch/motw-2015/README.md

 Note that the installation of these prerequisites may require the system admin privileges.

 ## Get the code
 Run the command in the terminal.
-Be creative on your directory name:
+Be creative with your directory name:
 ~~~
 git clone https://github.com/hoch/motw-2015.git MY_DIR
 ~~~